derekngoh/DNN-HDB-Resale-Flat-Valuation/Python - Neural Network (Sep 2021)/Google Colab/README.md

 **Program and Goal**
 This program aimed to predict the potential selling price of a HDB resale flat based on previous transaction data.
-Data were first preprocessed and features were engineered to improve the performance of the model.
-The prediction on a new "unseen" data on PropertyGuru.com produced a prediction within 14.5% of the listing price.

 **The Data**